Checks if the application has execute permissions for the given path.

 The path to check.

-if the path exists, false
+true if the path exists, false otherwise.

 Checks if the given path points to a block device.